john-h-k/helix-zsh/README.md

 > Install can be a touch slow as it has to build helix itself

 1. Clone
-2. Run `install.sh`
+2. Run `source install.sh`

-3. Ensure
+This should be enough for everything to work, but if it doesn't, reload your shell.
+You can do a quick check by typing `foo`, then your 'enter-normal-mode' key, then `b`, and you should see `foo` be highlighted as it would if you made this movement in Helix.

+The `hx-zsh` function can be used to check info about the plugin.
+Run `hx-zsh --help` for more details.

-4. Optionally, add this code to your powerlevel10k (`p10k.zsh`) file to get different characters for different modes:
+4. Optionally, if you use powerlevel10k, add this code to your powerlevel10k (`p10k.zsh`) file to get different characters for different modes:

 ```sh
   function prompt_hx_mode() {